dzhanrafetov/dzhanrafetov/README.md

 - He currently working on Bee-Commerce Website 🐝 🍯
 - He currently learning SpringBoot 🍃
 - How to reach him: dzhanrafetov@gmail.com 📫
-- In my free time, I solve problems on GeeksforGeeks and read tech articles 👨🏻‍🏫
+- In my free time, I solve problems on CodeWars and read tech articles 👨🏻‍🏫

 <!--